SAP/ui5-tooling/docs/pages/ESSupport.md

 #### Reserved Variable Names in a Template Literal

 While UI5 Tooling performs a build placeholders are replaced with a values offered by the build.
 For example `${version}` is replaced with the actual version defined in the package.json of the project.
-Thereore it is required to not use any **Template Literal** where any expression contains variable with folloing names:
+Therefore it is required to not use any **Template Literal** where any expression contains variable with following names:

 - `version`
 - `project.version`